mrmitc01/AdventureGame/README.md

 MiniMUDGame.cpp - to implement a Mini-MUD game that allows the player to explore a world made up of
-                  rooms (which may be outdoor locations) that may contain items that can be taken and dropped.
-The player can move room to room by taking an exit, denoted by north, south, east or west.
-The player must discover a quest (task/mission) to perform which involves finding and taking certain objects and dropping them in a win room.
+                  rooms (which may be outdoor locations) that may contain items that can be taken and dropped; the player can move room to room by taking an exit, denoted by north, south, east or west; the player must discover a quest (task/mission) to perform which involves finding and taking certain objects and dropping them in a win room

 cat.txt - input file for cat game